haneefdm/adv-cppdbg/README.md

 # adv-cppdbg README

 This extension is intended to provide features that the default [vscode-cpptools](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools) does not for C/C++ development.
 Main intent is to provide a view for CPU registers, memory windows and perhaps a disassbmly window.
-It is intended to co-exist (and supplement) with vscode-cpptools
+It is intended to supplement the vscode-cpptools extension

-This is not yet available on the market place so, you have to download the source code and build+experiment with it.
-Not an easy task.
-Will see what I can do about that
+This is not yet available on the market place so, you have to download the vsix file and install it manually.

-We may abandon this project if we cannot get support for events to do auto-refresh
+    code --install-extension filename.vsix.

+We may abandon this project if we cannot implement memory and/or disassembly windows.
+We may need help from the core VSCode team to get those implemented.
+We can do everything if we write our own adapter but that is a big task.
+At least, for now registers view works pretty well and auto-refreshes thanks to a MS engineer guiding me.

 ## Features